vijithassar/d3-textwrap/README.md

 <h3>AN ILLUSTRATIVE EXAMPLE</h3>

-For example, you might start with a simple text node containing a string.
+You might start with a single simple text node containing a text string.

 ```html
 <svg>